matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```

 And sometimes that is about teasing apart assumptions.
 So there were
 no footmarks.
 Oh, meaning that _you_ saw no footmarks.
-So he is
+So he has
-taking what seemed like an idea and broken it into two ideas, which is
+taken what seemed like an idea and broken it into two ideas, which is
 that there was somebody looking for footmarks, and they failed to find
 any, is an entirely different point than "there were no footmarks".